mfbsouza/dotfiles/docs/archinstall.md

-# My Arch Linux install "guide" for a Intel/NVIDIA Optimus laptop
+# My Arch Linux install step by step

+**WARING**: this step by step was ment for my use, there may be steps witch are not very clear what it show do (like open the editor in some file and not saying what to change on it),that is because i am used to it.
+If you wish to follow this, please be aware of the objectives in each step.

 ## Pre-install